 Tsongkhapa Lobsang Drakpa

-Tsongkhapa is the founder of the Geluppa school of Tibetan Buddhsim and he was also a great reformer.
-In 1409 he founded the Gaden the mother monastery of Gelugpa and in the same year he started the annual great prayer festival in Jokhang Temple.
+Tsongkhapa is the founder of the Gelugpa school of Tibetan Buddhism and he was also a great reformer.
+In 1409 he founded the Gaden the mother monastery of Gelugpa and in the same year, he started the annual great prayer festival in Jokhang Temple.
 Tsong Khapa was born in the Tsongkha valley in the Amdo province of eastern Tibet.
 According to traditional biographies, his birth was the culmination of a process of spiritual development that began during a previous life, at the time of Shakyamuni Buddha.

 Tsongkhapa is very easy to recognize – he wears the yellow hat reserved for the Gelugpa, his hands make the gesture of Dharmacakra-Mudra (The Turning Wheel of Doctrine), and on his right and left sides we can find, respectively, the sword (a symbol of wisdom) and the book, supported by two lotus flowers.

 Marpa Lotsawa the main disciple of Naropa and the lineage master of Kagyu school of Tibetan Buddhism.
 Marpa’s full name was Lhodak Marpa Choski Lodos.
 He was born as Marpa Chokyi Lodro, in Lhodrak Chukhyer in the southern part of Tibet.